Miqan, Semnan

-Miqan (ميقان) (Note: Also romanized as Mīqān; also known as Meyghān and Mīghān) is a village in Kharqan Rural District (Note: Formerly Bastam Rural District) of Bastam District, Shahrud County, Semnan province, Iran.
+Miqan (ميقان) (Note: Also romanized as Mīqān; also known as Meyghān and Mīghān) is a village in Kharqan Rural District (Note: Formerly Bastam Rural District) of Bastam District in Shahrud County, Semnan province, Iran.

 Demographics

 Population

-At 2006 National Census, the village's population was 2,207 in 587 households.
-The following census in 2011 recorded 1,967 people in 645 households, while the 2016 census reported the population of the village as 4,264 people in 1,461 households.
-It was the most populous village in its rural district.
+At the time of the 2006 National Census, the village's population was 2,207 in 587 households.
+The following census in 2011 counted 1,967 people in 645 households.
+The 2016 census measured the population of the village as 4,264 people in 1,461 households, the most populous in its rural district.